todayisnow/AWS/rs.md

 ## Backup & Restore

 - **Automated Backups**: Redshift automatically takes snapshots of your data warehouse cluster at regular intervals and retains them for a specified retention period, ensuring data protection and enabling point-in-time recovery.
+Every 5H or 5GB
 - **Manual Snapshots**: You can also manually create snapshots of your cluster at any time, providing additional backup options and flexibility.
 - **Restore**: Redshift allows you to restore your cluster from a snapshot to a new cluster or to the same cluster, facilitating disaster recovery and data migration scenarios.